twak/winsyn_metadata/README.md

     * These labels mostly should not overlap.
 * _metadata_window_labels_2_
     * Per-pixel Labels created by LYD for the next 6000 images.
 Annotated for 13 (14 including _none_) classes.
     * These labels are defined with a z-order and overlap - they are rendered using this order to create the per-pixel labels.
-These are
 * _metadata_location_
     * Describes location of photographs
     * _locations_data.json_ contains the per-batch location information used for creating per-image location description files.